oheil/AffyCelFiles/README.md

 * Clariom_S_Human
 * Mouse430_2

-The expression/intensity data is cross checked against R/bioconductor affy and oligo package
+The expression/intensity data is cross checked against R/bioconductor affy and oligo package.

 ## Dependencies

 #### Julia versions

 * Julia 1.0 or above

+## Usage

+In general Affymetrix .CEL can always be read in.
+To read Affymetrix .CEL files with meaningful information you need one of the following additional file/files:
+* .cdf
+* .pgf + .clf (+ optional .mps)

+Those files provide the mapping from a probe location on the chip to a probe_id and the mapping from probeset_ids to probe_ids.
+For a specific chip type you can get those files from the ThermoFisher support page, e.g. for the Clariom S human see https://www.thermofisher.com/order/catalog/product/902927?SID=srch-srp-902927 for download of file TFS-Assets_LSG_Support-Files_Clariom_S_Human_Analysis-r1.zip (you need to have a login).

 # Examples